M1 Abrams: Armor

-In 1998, a program was begun to incorporate improved turret side armor into the M1A2.
-This was intended to offer better protection against rocket-propelled grenades more modern than the baseline RPG-7.
-These kits were installed on about 325 older M1A2 tanks in 2001-2009 and it was also included in upgraded tanks.
+In 1998, a program was begun to incorporate improved hull, turret, and side armor into the M1A2.
+This was intended to offer better protection against rocket-propelled grenades that were more modern than the baseline RPG-7.
+These kits were installed on about 325 older M1A2 tanks in 2001–2009 and were also included in upgraded tanks.

 The Abrams may also be fitted with explosive reactive armor over the track skirts if needed (such as the Tank Urban Survival Kit) and slat armor over the rear of the tank and rear fuel cells to protect against ATGMs.

-Protection against spalling is provided by a kevlar liner.
+The 105 mm M1 Abrams does not use spall liners, though three 105 mm rounds on the turret basket floor are covered with spall protection covers on the M1 tank variant.

 Damage control

 The tank has a halon firefighting system to automatically extinguish fires in the crew compartment.
 The engine compartment has a firefighting system that is engaged by pulling a T-handle located on the left side of the hull.
 The Halon gas can be dangerous to the crew.
 However, the toxicity of Halon 1301 gas at 7% concentration is much lower than the combustion products produced by fire in the crew compartment, and CO2 dump would be lethal to the crew.

 The crew compartment also contains small hand-held fire extinguishers.
 Fuel and ammunition are stored in armored compartments with blowout panels intended to protect the crew from the risk of the tank's own ammunition cooking off (exploding) if the tank is damaged.
 The main gun's ammunition is stored in the rear section of the turret, with blast doors that open under power by sliding sideways only to remove a round for firing, then automatically close.
 Doctrine mandates that the ammunition door must be closed before arming the main gun.